In-Person classes are back!

 8. Above ground buildings and bunkers

 9. Ray tracing effectiveness methodologies

 Dr. Driels is Professor Emeritus of Mechanical Engineering at the U.S. Naval Postgraduate School in Monterey California, and worked with the JTCG/ME

 on a variety of topics in support of the JMEM for over twenty years.
 He taught a one quarter (11 weeks) Weaponeering course at NPS and has taught

 this short course to a wide range of industrial and military audiences in this country and overseas.
-His textbook, “Weaponeering: Conventional Weapon
+His textbooks including “Weaponeering: Conventional Weapon

 All courses are based on and use material from the Weaponeering textbooks, and as such are UNCLASSIFIED, Distribution unlimited with no ITAR restrictions.

-Each student will receive a copy of the instructor’s textbook, and a comprehensive set of notes covering the material presented during the course.
+Each student will receive a copy of the instructor’s textbook(s), a comprehensive set of notes covering the material presented during the course, and